tssdavey/k8s-security/checklist.md

 * Kube-api server.
     * Lets start with the basics.
 Turn on authentication.
 This isn't as silly as you might think though.
 By default, the kubelet process actually accepts unauthenticated api calls (https://kubernetes.io/docs/reference/access-authn-authz/kubelet-authn-authz/)- turn this off asap
     * kubeconfig files, you can think of these a bit like database connection strings.
 They should be treated as secrets and stored in a suitable place such as AWS Secrets Manager or Hashicorp Vault.
-    * Take advantage of the fine-grained RBAC that k8d has out of the box.
+    * Use RBAC and the fine-grained control that it offers.
+Apply this to service accounts and users - enable it with the `--authorization-mode=RBAC` in kube-apiserver.
+For users logins, integrate with a third party auth provider for example using [dex](https://dexidp.io/docs/kubernetes/)
     * Enable encryption at rest for etcd

 * Your containers.